dhoyle/splicedocs-jekyll/pages/SQLReference/Clauses/From.md

     SELECT * FROM FINAL TABLE (INSERT INTO t1 select * from t2) where c1 > 9;
 {: .Example xml:space="preserve"}

-* OLD TABLE shows the changed rows before the change is applied.
-* NEW TABLE and FINAL TABLE show the changed rows after the change is applied.

 ## See Also